ArveksVeden/ArveksVeden/README.md

 1. Visual Basic .NET \ Command line game \ The project is being refined.
 2. Programs from learning c++ \ Applications on the command line \ Project creation paused.*
 *During the c++ training, projects will appear that will be created for self-development.
+3. wine-colored - Telegram bot-developed by arveksdeveden studio for its own use and development